UserNotFoundXEption/CupaGoovno/equipment changelog.md

         - Rotation speed: (0, 250) ➔ (250, 500)

 ### Supers
-- Cuphead Super 1:
+- Cuphead Super Art 1
     - Deals damage instantly for quick supermeter burn but deals lower total damage.
     - Damage: 14.5 ➔ 75
     - Time: 1.25 ➔ 0.1
     - Total damage: 87 ➔ 75
+- Cuphead Super Art 2
+    - Can't shoot while it's active.
+You can still use Whetstone.
+    - Uses only 3 cards.
+You still have to fill your supermeter to use it.
+    - Time: 4.85 ➔ 3
-- Cuphead Super 3:
+- Cuphead Super Art 3
     - High initial speed but slows down drastically after a while.
 You can set it up in 1 place and let it do the job.
 Higher attack delay but higher damage so you can't use it to slow down and cheese bosses.
     - Initial speed: 700 ➔ 2137
     - Final speed: 1250 ➔ 50